 Digital Operational Resilience Act

 DORA applies to Banking and Insurance organisations across all EU member states.
 The key deadline is January 17, 2025.
-Non-compliance carries a maximum penalty of Varies by member state (effective, proportionate, dissuasive).
+Non-compliance carries a maximum penalty of CTPPs: 1% of daily global turnover (up to 6 months); Financial entities: per national law.
 Core obligations include implement ict risk management framework and conduct digital operational resilience testing.

 - Implement ICT risk management framework